Date: December 12 2018

 Location: St. Helens Theatre Royal, St. Helens

-Upon entering the small theatre, which I believe leads to a more intimate performance, it was clear that the children in the audience were very excited.
+Upon entering St. Helens Theatre Royal, a small auditorium which I believe leads to a more intimate performance, it was clear that the children in the audience were very excited.
 Louis Emerick was excellent as Captain Hook, and a very good baddie.
 However, Si Foster stole the show as Mrs Smee with a very entertaining performance.

 Kristina Rihanoff as Tinker Bell was a very convincing jealous fairy, while Lewis Devine gave a very energetic performance as Peter Pan.
 He was superb when he interacted with the children.
 If you won the golden ticket (placed randomly in a programme), you got to go up on the stage with him.
 One very confident little boy was asked to sing, and then he did not stop, so Peter had to shut him up.
 At one point, he even pushed him off the stage, much to gasps of amazement and laughs from the audience.
 In addition, Georgina Parkinson was very sweet as Wendy.